Mery Rose

 About Mery Rose

-Mery Rose is a renowned athlete of the US Parachute Women's Team, well-known for her exceptional accuracy landing skills.
-She jumps from a plane at 3,500 feet, performs hop-n-pops, and guides her parachute to reach an electronic disc target referred to as a 'dead center,' which has a diameter of 2 centimeters (just under an inch) is placed atop a soft, air mattress measuring 5 meters in diameter. - Video below.
+Mery Rose is a renowned athlete of the US Parachute Women's Team (USPT), well-known for her exceptional accuracy landing skills.
+She jumps from a plane at 3,500 feet, performs hop-n-pops, and guides her parachute to reach an electronic disc target referred to as a 'dead center,' which has a diameter of 2 centimeters (just under an inch) placed atop a soft, air mattress measuring 5 meters in diameter. - Video below.

 Mery Rose began her skydiving journey at 19, breaking barriers as a civilian at the Military Police Academy of Piauí in Teresina, Brazil, when there were no female military personnel in her country.
 Her courage was so remarkable that the then-Commander, Colonel Canuto Tupy Caldas, now deceased, admired her and asked, "How could you insist on jumping out of a perfectly good airplane?"
-This quote has become famous worldwide.
+His quote has become famous worldwide.
 "I would never do it, even if someone paid me a million dollars,” he stated.

 In the 1980s, Mery Rose soared to unprecedented success in Brazilian parachuting history.
 However, Brazil's skies had become too small for her flights.
 Driven by her love for the sport and her quest for a world title from the FAI — Fédération Aéronautique Internationale.
-World Air Sports Federation, her flights reached new horizons.
+The World Air Sports Federation, her flights reached new horizons.

 Mery Rose’s dedication and perseverance are genuinely inspiring, showcasing the traits of someone who knows what she wants and how to achieve it.
 She exemplifies the power of commitment in realizing one’s dreams.
-With incredible energy, she embodies the strength of her zodiac sign, Taurus, radiating determination and both physical and mental resilience.
+With incredible energy, she embodies the strength of her zodiac sign, Taurus, radiating determination and physical and mental resilience.

 FAI Parachuting Mondial 2012 - Skydive Dubai

-Mery Rose, a passionate dreamer, envisions a future as adventurous as her skydiving jumps.
-She hopes to keep “jumping for the next 100 years,” reflecting her adventurous spirit, positive outlook, and deep love for the sport.
-Over the past five decades, she has dedicated herself entirely to skydiving, making a significant impact on both her skydiving community and the world of amateur sports.
-When asked about the experience of skydiving, she smiles widely and says, “It’s guaranteed fun. - Skydiving is my life!"
+Mery Rose, a passionate dreamer, envisions a future as adventurous as her skydiving jumps; she hopes to keep “jumping for the next 100 years,” reflecting her adventurous spirit, positive outlook, and deep love for the sport.

 By Mery Rose